JacobLevinson/ECE180D/README.md

 Starting the Game:

 Instructions:
 Welcome to Revers-a-Bomb!
 This is a two player game where each player is reversing "bombs" along six rows of LED strips.
-In order to reverse a bomb the players must
+In order to reverse a bomb the players must slap the butto on the side of the LED row.
+This will chnage the direction of the bomb coming towards you and will now go towards your opponent.
+You must keep track of all six bombs across the LED strips, before they can blow up on your side.
+First player to lose three lives loses the game and the game is over!

 Power-Ups:
 - Reverse: Say "Reverse!" three times in order to activate.
 This power-up reverses all of the bombs on the LED strips.
 - Freeze: Say "Freeze!" three times in order to activate.
 This power-up freezes the bomb of the LED cardboard strip you are in front of.